It’s been years since the last theatrical Batman spoof movie came

 movies on par with the likes of “Space Balls”.
 It’s wildly funny,

-beautifully animated, full of details and while it’s also full of crazy mayhem, it’s
+beautifully animated, full of details and while it’s also full of crazy mayhem, it still has a heart and is perfect family-friendly material.
+Of course, the real surprise

 was that despite featuring building blocks, it still felt like a real Batman